Mary Berry Salmon Coulibiac Recipe

 • Zest and juice of ½ large lemon

-• 1 egg, beaten with 1 tbsp milk (for egg wash)
+• 1 egg, beaten with 1 tbsp full-fat milk

 • 300g (10½oz) natural Greek yogurt